sowjanyakothakota8-collab/Urban-Pulse-Infosys-Internship/Milestone-1/README.md

-This folder contains the deliverables for Milestone 1: Data Integration & Data Modeling.
+Milestone 1 – Data Integration & Data Modeling

+This milestone focuses on data collection, cleaning, integration, and data modeling to prepare mobility datasets for analysis and visualization in Power BI.